hatellezp/stable-diffusion/README.md

-# Stable Difussion Personal Implementation
+# Difussion Personal Implementation

 THIS IS A WIP!
 Nothing is still of up to use or even read.

+We are testing several diffusion methods:
+- ddpm
+- stable diffusion
+- k-diffusion (to come)

 ## API